nessnos/vertical_library_scroll.koplugin/README.md

-# Vertical Library Scroll — a KOReader plugin
+# Vertical Library Scroll: a KOReader plugin

 Turn KOReader's file browser ("the library") into a Kindle-style, vertically-paged screen instead of the stock horizontal swipe/arrows one.